Restaurants in Las Vegas

 Telephone: (702) 691-2053

-Le Cirque, which is located in the luxurious Bellagio Hotel and winner of the prestigious AAA Find Diamond rating, is decked in vivid orange, reds and pinks with elaborate and colourful artworks, conjuring a unique and accurate feel of what it must be like to dine under a big top.
+Le Cirque, which is located in the luxurious Bellagio Hotel and winner of the prestigious AAA Five Diamond rating, is decked in vivid orange, reds and pinks with elaborate and colourful artworks, conjuring a unique and accurate feel of what it must be like to dine under a big top.
 Boasting a world-class wine list of more than 900 international selections highlighting wines from France's best wine regions, you can be sure the food is just as mouth-watering.
 Try the Coeur de Filet de Boeuf served with sautéed foie-gras, smoked serrano potato Croquette and sweet onion compote, while those with a sweet tooth will love the classic Tahitian vanilla bean crème brulée.
 Open Tuesday to Sunday for dinner only.
 Bookings essential.

 Address: Bellagio, 3600 Las Vegas Boulevard South